-Sentiment is scored natively in the original language in which the review was written and rolled up into the overall score for each topic or category.
+Sentiment is scored natively in the original language of the review and rolled up into the overall score for each topic or category.
 We aim to present all of this very rich data as intuitively as possible so that it's immediately understandable by everyone.

 Sentiment Analysis displays one value per topic triggered in a review.
-So a review may trigger 5 topics, and it will return only 5 values, even if those topics were mentioned multiple times in the review.
+So a review may trigger 5 topics and return only 1 value, even if the topic was mentioned multiple times throughout the review.
 Revinate refers to this as "review level scoring", because it's an overall score per category across the whole review.

 This software examines each review to determine which categories are triggered based on keywords (e.g., "bed"), as well as their scores based on the presence of other sentiment-bearing words in the same sentence (e.g., "comfortable").